 Being an over-the-road truck driver is not an easy job, especially when it comes to the effects on health.
 Truckers are sitting behind the wheel for long hours and have few opportunities to stretch their legs or even get a minimal amount of exercise.
 Sitting too long often leads to a variety of health problems, as does stress caused by the deadlines they must meet; after working for a few years, they often find their health begins to suffer.
-Poor health can significantly increase the risk of accidents, posing a threat to both the drivers themselves and other road users.
+Poor health can significantly increase the risk of truck accidents, posing a threat to both the drivers themselves and other road users.

 Large trucks are difficult to maneuver; when loaded with freight, they may take 20 to 40 percent longer to stop than a car.
 Commercial vehicle truck drivers are required to have special training and skills.
 They need to have good reflexes, be alert and able to focus, and be aware of what is going on around them at all times to prevent accidents.
-When health issues keep drivers from being at their best, devastating accidents can occur.
+When health issues keep drivers from being at their best, devastating semi-truck accidents can occur.

 What are Health Conditions that Lead to Truck Accidents?